Planning a Round-the-World Trip: Booking Flights

 2. Get free flights!

 The best part about both alliances is that you earn points while traveling.
 We ended up with multiple free flights by the end of our trip.
-By using the large alliances, all points are basically transferrable within the alliance.
+By using the large alliances, all points are basically transferable within the alliance.

 3. Sign up with an Air Miles program prior to leaving